© Antoine Auriol / Team Malizia

 (Great Britain) 14–16 August 2025 The Ocean Race Europe will be stopping off in Portsmouth on the south coast of England, among other places.
 The event is all about The Ocean Race, the legendary offshore round-the-world race with a full crew, which first took place in 1973 with Portsmouth as the start and finish harbour.

-(Portugal) 20 August 2025 The Ocean Race Europe will complete a short fly-by in Porto on the way from Portsmouth to Cartagena.
+(Portugal) 20 August 2025 The Ocean Race Europe will complete a short fly-by in Matosinhos/Porto on the way from Portsmouth to Cartagena.
 Unlike the fly-by in Kiel in June 2023, the teams will even dock in the harbour city for a short time.

 Cartagena